talbottmike/Rosetta/README.md

 - System.DateTime
 - System.TimeSpan

+# In progress...

+I'm still trying to document all the possible formatting string to be use when parsing and converting.
+Many formatting is supported but document it will take some time.

+Writing more test and coming up with all possible scenarios to test.
+This obviously is the biggest issue with any conversion tool.
+How do you handle "X" scenario?
+I don't know because I had never considered that!
+If you do have a scenario that doesn't work then just let us know.
+We'll add support then Rosetta will support it!

 # vNext?
 All of these items are just ideas that may or may not come in the future.
 These are ideas that I've either ran into or think someone could need.